We’re committed to helping victims recover from car accidents in California (whether or not they require the services of a lawyer.)

 Determining how to report a car accident in California to the police depends on the circumstances of the crash.

-(Here is a comprehensive list of the police departments and law enforcement agencies in California with contact information included.)
+Don’t need 911 but don’t know the number for the local agency in charge of the area in which your accident occurred?
+Here is a comprehensive list of the police departments and law enforcement agencies in California with contact information included.

-If the dollar amount of the property damage caused in the crash is below $1,000 and there have been no injuries, you don't have to report the accident to the police.
+If the dollar amount of the property damage caused in the crash is below $1,000 and there haven’t been any injuries, you don’t have to report the accident to the police.
 You can simply exchange contact and insurance information with the other party involved and follow up with your insurance company at a later date.

 How to Report a Car Accident to the Insurance Company